The coziest reading season has arrived so it’s time to plan your winter reading list!

 6. Keeper of Lost Children by Sadeqa Johnson

-Thank you to NetGalley and Simon & Schuster for providing a digital ARC of this book for review consideration.
+Thank you to NetGalley and Simon & Schuster Canada for providing a digital ARC of this book for review purposes.
 All opinions are my own.

 7. Liberty Street by Heather Marshall